Chinese intelligence activity abroad: Peru

 The computer security firm ESET reported that tens of thousands of blueprints were stolen from Peruvian corporations through malware, which were traced to Chinese e-mail accounts.
 This was done through an AutoCAD worm called ACAD/Medre.A, written in AutoLISP, which located AutoCAD files, at which point they were sent to QQ and 163.com email accounts in China.
 ESET researcher Righard Zwienenberg claimed this was Chinese industrial espionage.
 The virus was mostly localized to Peru but spread to a few neighboring countries before being contained.

+Venezuela

+China operates two satellite tracking stations in Venezuela.
+Chinese state-owned China Great Wall Industry Corporation built the El Sombrero satellite tracking station at the Captain Manuel Ríos Aerospace Base and another at Luepa, Bolívar.